Codecademy/docs/content/java/concepts/collection/collection.md

 ---
-Title: 'Collection'
+Title: "Collection"
-Description: 'A Collection is an interface allowing items to be grouped within a single container object.'
+Description: "A Collection is an interface allowing items to be grouped within a single container object."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Collections'
+  - "Collections"
-  - 'Data Structures'
+  - "Data Structures"
-  - 'Interface'
+  - "Interface"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **`Collection`** is an interface allowing items to be grouped within a single container object.
 It is found in the `java.util` package and is implemented by `List`, [`Set`](https://www.codecademy.com/resources/docs/java/set), and [`Queue`](https://www.codecademy.com/resources/docs/java/queue).